EvanBurnette/samplekiller/Backlog of User Stories.md

 ## User Stories
 ### In Progress

+1. Deploy to samplekiller.com

+### To Do
+1. When more than one category begins with the same letter we need to wait on until the next keypress until a unique key is pressed
+1. When a user loads samples, it resets the program state
+1. Users have the option of setting a global prefix for all samples in this sample pack
+1. Optionally add a README.md and LICENSE.md automatically to the sample pack
 1. Users can click on a category button to categorize the current sample
     * focus will return to the last sample afterwards so that the user doesn't lose their place

-### To Do
 1. Create guided demo mode with a uncategorized demo sample pack to download

-1. When a user loads samples, it resets the program state

-1. Use JSZip on the client to zip the samples up for export

 1. Choose a *better* data structure and refactor for that data structure ???
         - 1 Array of objects for the sample list + links + src

 1. Allow users to work on mobile devices

 ### Done

+1. Use JSZip on the client to zip the samples up for export

 1. Users can customize the names and shortcut keys of each category
     * Add an edit button to each bucket button, which reveals the edit mode